revX · October 13, 2025

 Liezel admits upfront: “We’re selling a product nobody actually wants to buy.”
 Most people don’t want to spend headspace on insurance.
 They just want peace of mind knowing it’s sorted in the background.

 That insight drives every decision.
-Instead of chasing attention with heavy, fear-based ads, Naked creates light, human campaigns that remind people they can “get Naked anytime, anywhere” - without the stress.
+Instead of chasing attention with heavy, fear-based ads, Naked creates light, funny campaigns that remind people they can “get Naked anytime, anywhere” - without the stress.

 The result?
-Insurance that feels more like a quick, easy life admin task than a dreaded phone call.
+Insurance that is quick, easy and instant instead of a 40-minute phone call.

 Killing the Cold Call